 The Inter-university Consortium for Political and Social Research (ICPSR), of which Temple is a member, provides access to a vast archive of social science data sets, which Temple users can directly download.
-Topics include Social Institutions and Behavior: (Economics, Education, Family, Community and Urban, Mass Political Behavior); Health Data, Organizational Data; and Government Structures and Policy.
+A wide range of topics are included: Social Institutions and Behavior: (Economics, Education, Family, Community and Urban, Mass Political Behavior); Health Data, Organizational Data; and Government Structures and Policy.
 All data sets, a total of more than 6200, have been cataloged and can be searched for using Library Search, the library's online catalog.
 To locate a data set on a specific topic, do a keyword search in Library Search, using as your search terms 'ICPSR" and a subject term.
 For example, if you wanted to locate data about voting behavior, you would do a keyword search using 'ICPSR'and 'voting behavior' as your terms; this will produce a list of more than 2600 data records .
 To see a list of all ICPSR datasets in Library Search, click Inter-university Consortium for Political and Social Research.

 Current Index to Statistics. "a bibliographic index to publications in statistics and related fields.
 The CIS Extended Database (CIS-ED) includes coverage, in most cases from 1974 (or first issue if later) to the present (currently, volumes published in 1997) from 106 "core journals" (and pre-1974 coverage for a number of them), selected articles since 1974 from about 900 additional journals, and about 8000 books in statistics published since 1974."